Zero Velocity Update

 It is important to realize this is not strictly enforcing zero velocity, but really a constant velocity.
 This means we can have a false detection at constant velocity times (zero acceleration), but this can be easily addressed by a velocity magnitude check.
 We have the following measurement equation relating this above synthetic "measurement" to the currently recorded inertial readings:

-It is important to note that here our actual measurement is the true $\mathbf{a}$ and $\boldsymbol{\omega}$ and thus we will have the following residual where we will subtract the synthetic "measurement" and our measurement function:
+It is important to note that here our actual measurement is the true and and thus we will have the following residual where we will subtract the synthetic "measurement" and our measurement function:

 Where we have the following Jacobians in respect to our state: